Majid Tavakoli: Trial and imprisonment

-Tavakoli was released from prison on bail for 4 days in October 2013, and again in April 2015, but his prison term was reportedly over as of 10 May 2015, except that he still had to serve a 5-year restriction on political activities and from leaving Iran.
+Tavakoli was released from prison on bail for four days in October 2013, and again in April 2015, but his prison term was reportedly over as of 10 May 2015, except that he still had to serve a 5-year restriction on political activities and a 5-year ban from leaving Iran.

 2022 arrest

 Tavakoli was arrested again during the September 2022 Iranian protests following the death of Mahsa Amini.
 His brother Mohsen Tavakoli announced his arrest on 23 September on Twitter and reported that the security forces came into the house at night by creating panic and took his brother away.
 On 5 October, Tavakoli's wife reported in a tweet, that he has called and informed her about catching COVID-19 inside prison.
 Tavakoli has been kept in solitary confinement since 22 September.

 International recognition

 In 2009, Tavakoli was awarded Homo Homini Award, annually bestowed by People In Need on people who have contributed significantly to the cause of human rights.
 Tavakoli was awarded beside Abdollah Momeni, one of the student leaders from 1999 protests, which became the biggest rising since the Islamic revolution.

 Amnesty International considers Tavakoli to be a prisoner of conscience, and named him a 2011 "priority case."
 Human Rights Watch also protested Tavakoli's imprisonment.

 Tavakoli was awarded the Student Peace Prize in 2013 for September 2012.